TempeHS/TempeHS_Ardunio_Boilerplate/TempeHS_3D_Modelling_For_Mechatronics/README.md

 2. Jockey Wheel Mount - Simple friction fit mount to attached a mini jockey wheel to any surface.
 3. Micro Servo Linera Actuator - Under dev.
 4. Micro Servo Mount - Mount a micro servo motor - to be modified for aletraive mount positions.
-5. Micro Servo Straw & Stick Mount - Easiy attach a straw or stick to a micro servo motor.
+5. Micro Servo Straw & Stick Mount - Easily attach a straw or stick to a micro servo motor.
 6. Servo Actuator - Under dev.
 7. Sliding Micro Servo Claw - Simple claw mechanisim using a micro servo motor.
 8. Ultrasonic Sensor & Micro Servo Motor Mount - Mount a ultrasonic sensor on a server motor.